Twenty years of engineering experience, now applied to AI agent orchestration and retrieval-augmented generation.

 Every chapter builds on a single running example with real code you can clone and run.
-By the end, you will have built, evaluated, hardened, and stress-tested a production RAG system from scratch.

-Every chapter builds on a single running example — the Acme Corp knowledge base — with real code you can clone and run.
+Every chapter builds on a single running example, the Acme Corp knowledge base, with real code you can clone and run.

 What LLMs actually are (and aren't)